filecoin-project/lotus-docs/content/en/lotus/configure/clusters.md

 toc: true
 ---

-Version 1.19.0 introduces redundant Lotus node cluster raft concensus in order to maintain consistent state for nonces and messages being published in the event of Lotus node failure.
+Version 1.19.0 introduces redundant Lotus node cluster raft consensus in order to maintain consistent state for nonces and messages being published in the event of Lotus node failure.

 {{< alert icon="warning" >}}
    A minimum number of 3 Lotus nodes are required to enable and use Lotus node clusters